-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

 - Switch off power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Pull off the thermostat and find the wiring.

 - If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is often blue.

 Do Nest or ecobee Need a C Wire?

-Trust Air Temperature Control for Your Smart Thermostat Installation Needs
+Rely on Air Temperature Control for Your Smart Thermostat Installation Needs

-At Air Temperature Control, we’re always looking for approaches to keep you cozier while keeping heating and cooling costs low.
-If you have questions about installing a smart thermostat without a C wire, contact us at 478-202-3170.
-We can help you pick the right model for your home and even put in new wiring if required.
+At Air Temperature Control, we’re always looking for methods to keep you cozier while keeping utility costs reasonable.
+If you want to know more about upgrading to a smart thermostat without a C wire, give us a call at 478-202-3170.
+We can help you select the right model for your home and even add new wiring if necessary.